krman009/daily-tasks/README.md

   + Type below command in your `command line` and press `Enter`
     + `npm install --save-dev gulp`

-\*\*After successfully run of this command, if you're going to run the `gulp` command then It will probably not work if `gulp` isn't installed globally.
+\*\*After successfully run of this command, if you're going to run the `gulp` command then It will probably not work if `gulp` isn't installed globally in your machine.

 ---
 ## [LICENSE](https://github.com/krman009/Daily-Task/blob/master/LICENSE)